-EdApp is a free and very easy to use LSM, that provides support for learning and teaching through small interactive modules (microlessons).
+EdApp is a free and very easy to use LMS software that provides support for learning and teaching through small interactive modules (microlearning lessons) and gamification.
 The learning content can be directly integrated into pre-designed templates that come in different styles.
 Thus, every lesson you create is dynamic, interesting, and ensures that learning stays fun.

-By using EdApp’s authoring features you simplify the learning process, rationalize the resources and time, and concretize the goals or learning outcomes.
+By using EdApp’s authoring features you build custom elearning, simplify the learning process, rationalize the resources and time, and concretize the goals or learning outcomes.